uvsmtid/common-salt-states/README.md

 ## Contents of the top directory: ##

 * `docs`
    All documentation materials.
 * `pillars`
    Salt static configuration data (consumed by `states`).
 * `states`
    Salt states executable data to define require system configuration.
-* `resources`
-Additional files which are NOT supposed to be under source control.
-* `TODO`
-Chaotic information about things to be done (miserable replacement for issue tracking system).
-* `*`
+* `scripts`
-Other undescribed files add no particular value at the moment.
+   Support scripts for various purposes.
+   These scripts are normally not supposed to be used by Salt states (in `states` directory) because files under `scripts` directory are not easily accessible through `salt://` URI scheme.